rationetwork/form-script-install/README.md

-# CCBundle
+# Clear choice form setup

-CcBundle is a form that you can use to introduce your sites visitors to Choose Wisely’s award winning personal loan comparison service.
+Get set up with a form that you can use to introduce your sites visitors to Choose Wisely’s award winning personal loan comparison service.

 - No API calls.
 - No iFrames.